Metformin and lkb1

 Studies have shown that metformin may inhibit the growth of cancer cells by affecting various pathways involved in cancer development.
 It has been suggested that metformin can decrease the levels of insulin and insulin-like growth factor 1 (IGF-1), which are known to promote the growth of cancer cells.

-See also Indications of metformin in dermatology
+See also Wieviel metformin abgenommen

 Beneficial Effects of Metformin in Cancer